tarantool/tarantool/changelogs/unreleased/gh-6045-missing-tuples-in-sk.md

 ## bugfix/vinyl

-* Fix possible keys divergence during secondary index build which might lead to missing tuples in it (gh-6045).
+* Fixed possible keys divergence during secondary index build that might lead to missing tuples in it (gh-6045).